AshishSharma1221/CookBook/README.md

-# **Curry CraftBook**
+# **CookBook**

-### Embark on a culinary journey through the vibrant and diverse world of Indian cuisine with Curry CraftBook!
+### Embark on a culinary journey through the vibrant and diverse world of Indian cuisine with CookBook!
 Immerse yourself in the rich tapestry of flavors, aromas, and spices that make cooking truly extraordinary.
-From the sizzling streets of Delhi to the serene kitchens of Toronto, Curry CraftBook is your passport to an exquisite array of authentic recipes, each telling a story of tradition and innovation.
+From the sizzling streets of Delhi to the serene kitchens of Toronto, CookBook is your passport to an exquisite array of authentic recipes, each telling a story of tradition and innovation.

 ## Group B (Cross-Section):
 - Ashish Sharma